 Happy SARSAT Beacon Awareness Day (#406Day)!

-In 2020 alone, SARSAT potentially saved more than 304 lives in and around the U.S. and its territories.
-Thus far in 2021, there have been 51 rescues, including 24 people rescued from the sea, three people rescued from an aviation incident, and 24 people rescued on land thanks to Personal Locator Beacons (PLBs).
+In 2022 alone, SARSAT helped rescue more than 397 lives in and around the U.S. and its territories.
+Thus far in 2023, there have been 63 rescues, including 50 people rescued from the sea, four people rescued from aviation incidents, and nine people rescued on land thanks to Personal Locator Beacons (PLBs).

-Three recent events show the power of the SARSAT system during weather-related emergencies:
+A few examples of events in 2022 listed below show the power of the SARSAT system during emergencies:

-For further information about SARSAT and its partner operations, please read this article about its 2020 accomplishments and visit NOAA’s interactive website featuring past rescues through the use of this system throughout North America and the world.
-To register your own PLB with SARSAT, please visit www.sarsat.noaa.gov.
+For further information about SARSAT and its partner operations, please visit NOAA’s interactive website featuring past rescues through the use of this system throughout North America and the world.